adinasarapu/adinasarapu.github.io/_pages/about.md

 {% comment %} {% endcomment %}
 Welcome to my research page!

-My research lies at the crossroads of genomics and computational biology, focusing on variant analysis, copy number variations, gene expression, microbiome profiling, and proteomics.
-Currently, I am dedicated to identifying genomic signatures and protein targets that could advance drug discovery for movement disorders such as Dystonia and Parkinson’s Disease.
-Additionally, I am actively involved in disease modeling using Induced Pluripotent Stem Cells (iPSCs) to study Lesch-Nyhan disease and DYT1 dystonia as part of the Hess-Jinnah Research Group.
+At the intersection of genomics and computational biology, my work dives deep into variant analysis, copy number variation, gene expression, microbiome profiling, and proteomics.
+I am on a mission to uncover genomic patterns and protein targets that could pave the way for new drug therapies in movement disorders like Dystonia and Parkinson’s disease.
+My current focus also includes disease modeling using Induced Pluripotent Stem Cells (iPSCs) to explore the underlying mechanisms of Lesch-Nyhan disease and DYT1 dystonia, in collaboration with the Hess-Jinnah Research Group.

-Seeking Faculty Opportunities
+Exploring Faculty Roles:
-Currently seeking faculty positions in bioinformatics and computational biology.
-With expertise in iPSCs, movement disorders, and multi-omics data analysis, I am excited about opportunities that involve research, teaching, and grant writing.
-Open to collaborations and discussions ([CV](/cv/)).
+I am actively pursuing faculty positions in bioinformatics and computational biology, bringing a unique blend of skills in iPSCs, movement disorders, and multi-omics data analysis.
+Passionate about research, teaching, and securing grants, I am eager to contribute to an academic environment.
+Always open to collaborations and meaningful conversations ([CV](/cv/) available).

 {% comment %}
 {% endcomment %}